tmscarla/spotify-recsys-challenge/README.md

 Once we computed our EURM (Estimated User Rating Matrix), we tried to improve our score leveraging on domain-specific patterns of the dataset.
 Here is a list of the most useful techniques that we have developed:

 ### GapBoost
+It is an heuristic which applies to playlists of categories 8 and 10 of the challenge set, where known tracks for each playlist are distributed at random.
+Since known tracks are not in order, there exsist "gaps" between each pair of known tracks.
+We exploit this information by reordering our final prediction giving more information to those tracks which seemed to "fit" better between all the gaps of the playlist.

+The boost for each track is calculated as follows:

+TODO

+where S is a similarity matrix between tracks.

 ### TailBoost
+We applied this technique to categories 5, 6, 7, 9 of the challenge set, where known tracks for each playlist are given in order.
+The basic idea behind this approach is that the last tracks are the most informative about the "continuation" of a playlist, therefore we boosted all the top tracks similar to the last known tracks, starting from the tail and proceding back to the head with a discount factor.

+The implementation of the TailBoost is available in the */boosts/tail_boost.py* file.

 ### AlbumBoost
+This approach leverages on the fact that some playlists are built collecting tracks in order from a specific album.
+Therefore in categories 3, 4, 7 and 9...

 ### Artists Clusters